robot-aquila/kunit/README.md

 <b>Note: REDLINE or GREENLINE is the most significant report you should track while doing TDD.</b>

 Do not worry that there is a REDLINE here.
-Those test especially written to demonstrate how KUnit will handle failures and errors.
+Those tests especially written to demonstrate how KUnit will handle failures and errors.
 Let's get deeper what we see in case of failures.
 I will cut the output to make it a bit  nicer.
 Consider that output is eqivalent to the last one

 ```
 MyTestName#testmycase1 testCaseEnd